-At Picton High School a range of preventative strategies and programs are undertaken in our endeavor to foster positive social interactions between students, staff and the wider community.
+At Picton High School a range of preventative strategies and programs are undertaken in our endeavour to foster positive social interactions between students, staff, and the wider community.

-The school's Picton Code is one initiative that can address bullying.
-It aims to establish a whole school approach to positive social interactions
+The school's Behaviour Code focusing on Pride, High Expectations & Safety is one initiative that can address bullying.
+It aims to establish a whole school approach to positive social interactions including:

-- social skills readings and discussions in CONNECT - keynote presentations on relevant social issues - · celebration of school values through vivo reward days - whole-school welfare focused assemblies junior student attendance at annual year-group seminars on bullying prevention;
+- social skills, readings and discussions in connections with - · keynote presentations on relevant social issues - · celebration of school values through merit certificates - whole-school welfare focused assemblies and incentive excursions targeted wellbeing programs on bullying prevention & positive behaviours;